 Luckily, the show continued afterwards, produced by Tom's voice actor Thomas "TomSka" Ridgewell and animated by various artists, most significantly through Eddsworld: Legacy, a successful fundraiser released almost a week after "Space Face, Part 1" with the purpose of continuing production of the series.
 (Well, successful aside from the controversy that brewed after there was considerable trouble getting perks out due to the overwhelming demand, with some apparently not getting anything after a year and a half.)

 The series had some issues picking itself up following Gould's death, and, according to Tom, he stepped down from his title of showrunner following the release of the "The End" (the Grand Finale of Legacy and possibly Eddsworld as a whole), and will let Gould's family handle what to do with Eddsworld.
-Edd Gould's mother confirmed that she will become the new show runner in the future, possibly meaning that this world will keep on spinning after all.
+Edd Gould's mother confirmed that she will become the new showrunner in the future, possibly meaning that this world will keep on spinning after all.
 In 2017, the Eddsworld webcomic was revived, with Matt Hargreaves (the voice of Matt) writing and drawing the strip.
+On August 1st 2020, the Eddsworld animations with a new team led by Matt were announced to return along with the launch of a Patreon page.

 Has a Character sheet.